 - riding shorts (to prevent chafing on long rides)

 - optional: bike gloves

-NEW: Students will need SNACKS for both days.
-(The school will provide all meals.)
+NEW: Students will need ONE lunch and SNACKS for THREE DAYS.
+(The school will provide all other meals.)
 NO CANDY please!

 BIKES must have had a recent tune-up at a local shop.
 We will spend some fall days practicing riding in and around Aspen, so please make sure your bike is ready for a season of fall riding!

 NO ELECTRONICS, please, except a headlamp: this means no cell phones, no iPods or iPads, games, etc. NO sunglasses or glasses with video capabilities, NO smart watches.
 Only regular or Rx sunglasses and regular watches.
 "Radio silence" and a chance to unplug are important aspects of the Outdoor Ed program.
 Photos from the trips will be posted shortly after return for parents and children to share.